motoyak/purescript-book/text/chapter9.md

 ## Project Setup

-This module's project introduces the following new Bower dependencies:
+This module's project introduces the following new psc-package dependencies:

 - `purescript-canvas`, which gives types to methods from the HTML5 Canvas API
 - `purescript-refs`, which provides a side-effect for using _global mutable references_